Skip to content

 Manifest File

-Each extension must include xopc.extension.json:
+Each extension must include xopc.extension.json.
+Minimal example:

 json